 Me and my fiance are purchasing a 2 bedroom flat in Merthyr Tydfil with a mortgage.
 We have a Merthyr Tydfil conveyancer, but the lender says he's not on their "panel".
 We have to appoint one of the mortgage company panel conveyancing practices or keep our Merthyr Tydfil conveyancing practitioner and pay for one of their panel ones to represent them.
 We consider that this is unjust; is there anything we can do?

-No, not really.
-The home loan offered to you is subject to its terms and conditions, one of which will be that solicitors will be on the Nottingham Building Society approved list. in the past, most banks had large numbers of solicitors on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
+Unfortunately,no. The mortgage offered to you is subject to its terms and conditions, one of which will be that lawyers will on the bank’s conveyancing panel.
+Until recently, most lenders had large numbers of law firms on their panels: a borrower could choose one for themselves, as long as it was on the lender's panel.
 The lender would then simply instruct the borrower's lawyers to act for the lender, too.
 You can use your lender's panel lawyers or you could borrow from another lender which does not restrict your choice.
-Another option that might be available is for your solicitors to apply to be on the conveyancing panel for Nottingham Building Society
+Another option that might be available is for your Merthyr Tydfil conveyancing lawyer to apply to be on the conveyancing panel.

 Our lawyer has identified a a legal deficiency with the lease for the apartment we are purchasing in Merthyr Tydfil.
 The seller’s lawyers have offered title insurance as a workaround.
 We are content with insurance and will pay for it.
 Our conveyancing practitioner says that he must check that the bank is willing to move forward with this solution.
 Are we the client or is the lender?